wildangerm/jellyfin_ha/README.md

 Forked version to work with 2025.1 version of Home Assistant

+All thanks and rights goes to the author of the integration.

 ## Installation:

 - Install the Jellyfin integration through HACS or below